recatek/byte_enum/README.md

 License
 -------

-byte-enum may be used under your choice of the Apache 2 or MIT license.
+byte_enum may be used under your choice of the Apache 2.0 or MIT license.